tagionet/dashhound-api-docs/Dashes.md

 ----------

 Datapoints are the main "questions" in a dash, they are held in the Dash in an array under the attribute 'datapoint'.
+Each datapoint is displayed to the end user on the response form unless the ```show_in_form``` value is set to false.

 A datapoint has the following properties